SAP-samples/btp-services-intelligent-routing/03-Provisioning S_HANA Apps to Launchpad/README.md

 25. Repeat steps 12-24 for the other SAP BTP subaccount.

-## Adding Authorizations & Testing the Launchpad service
+## Adding Authorizations & Testing the Build Work Zone, standard edition service

 26. Go to the SAP BTP subaccount and navigate to **Security > Role Collections** to add the SAP S/4HANA role to your user.
 Select the SAP S/4HANA role that is added to the content federation.
     ![create](./images/20.png)